This is breaking news from the ABCNews.com website.

 Hey.

-I appreciate your reminding everybody that he's uh uh I think he's he's uh well, obviously all he's a unique individual, but uh he he's he has this knack of uh and I admire this in people.
+I think he's a, well, obviously all he's a unique individual, but he has this knack of, and I admire this in people.

 He has this knack of irritating people.

-And Shinseki resigned or retired in a in a dispute with Rumsfeld, but the the headline and the and a couple of passages in the story uh trying to make it racial.
+But the headline and a couple of passages in the story trying to make it racial, that Rumsfeld was so insensitive.

-They had to get rid of the first Asian American chief of staff of the Army.
+They had to get rid of the first Asian-American Chief of Staff of the Army.

 And it's sort of typical of the left.

-And it's uh it doesn't work, and it doesn't persuade people.
+And it doesn't persuade people.

-Uh Bush and the National Guard is one.
+Bush of the National Guard is one.

-Uh it just it it the Wellstone Memorial was a classic example of that.
+The Wellstone Memorial was a classic example of that.

 Now you have.